Overseas Citizenship of India: Privileges and restrictions

 Though not actual dual citizenship, the privileges afforded by acquiring an OCI card are now such that multi-national companies are finding it simpler to hire OCI holders, who enjoy a multiple entry, multi-purpose lifelong visa to visit and reside in India, sparing them the need for permits.
 OCI holders are treated on par with NRIs for most economic, financial, and educational matters and lack only political rights and rights to buy agricultural or plantation properties.

 Since they are exempted from registration with the Foreigners Regional Registration Officer (FRRO) on their arrival in the country and can stay or live in India for as long as they wish, OCI holders can travel at very short notice and take up assignments in India, while others could get caught up in bureaucratic delays over their employment visa.
-So many companies are following an active policy of moving PIOs to India for business expansion.
+So many companies are following an active policy of moving OCI holders to India for business expansion.
 Indian missions overseas are witnessing a deluge in OCI applications, the number of OCI cards issued by diplomatic missions around the world has been steadily rising, with several Indian diplomatic missions grappling with a huge backlog of applications.
 However, starting from 4 March 2021, OCI holders living in India need to register with the FRRO upon every change of their permanent home address or occupation.

+OCI holders must always possess a valid foreign passport throughout their stay in India.
+In the event of the expiry of an international passport during their stay in India, the OCI holder need to apply for legalisation/registration at FRRO, which involves a penalty up to ₹20,000.

-Research on the effects of Overseas Citizenship of India shows three effects:
+Research on the effects of Overseas Citizenship in India shows three effects:

 (a) It enables overseas citizens by granting special privileges.

 (b) It affects expectations about privileges.

 (c) It eases the transaction process and reduces actual and expected costs and risks through exemptions from formal requirements and by serving as official proof of entitlement.

-Privileges of OCI holders depends on the government policy of the day, and there are instances where they are denied additional rights and conveniences afforded to full Indian citizens including citizen NRIs:
+Privileges of OCI holders depend on the government policy of the day, and there are instances where they are denied additional rights and conveniences afforded to full Indian citizens including citizen NRIs: